EdoardoMor/LARS/README.md

   * Drag and drop your external files;
   * Click the load button.
 * Click the `separate` button and extract five drum kit stems:
   * Kick
   * Snare
   * Toms
-  * Hihat
+  * Hi-hat
   * Cymbals
 * Use the `play`/`pause` buttons or double click on the waveforms to listen to the portion of the audio files you are more interested in.
 * You can download the separated stems in a `wav` format in two different ways:
   * Click the download button;
-  * Drag and drop the audio clip directly from the plug-in to anywhere you want!
+  * Drag and drop the audio clips directly from the plug-in to anywhere you want!

 ## Links